-There are several things you need to know for pest control of spiders:
+There are several things you need to know about pest control and spider prevention:

 - Don't expect perfection in spider control.
 Chemicals are not very effective against spiders, nor do the spiders readily pick up pesticides.
 So just spraying is not a great defense against spiders.
 With their long legs, spiders keep their bellies well above the ground, so sprayed insecticide residue on a surface will only touch their feet.
 But they don't have a circulatory system that will carry the insecticide from the bottoms of their feet to the organs in their bodies that would cause them to die.

 - So - you really have to make contact with the insect through a direct spray, a newspaper, a shoe, or whatever is your weapon of choice.
 Spiders are arachnids, not actually insects.
 True insects (such as ants, roaches, and wasps), use their mouths to groom themselves, so they end up eating insecticide that gets on their feet, legs, and bodies.
 But spiders don't routinely use their mouthparts to clean themselves.
 They will clean their leg if there is a large particle stuck to it, but it's not a habit that will guarantee pesticide will kill them.
 In addition, most spiders spend their entire lives sitting in webs (a non-treated surface).
 So, spider control needs to be a "contact kill."

 - There is one exception to #2: If you use a pesticide spray on the surface of a crack that a spider goes in and out of, (such as between a baseboard and the carpet, or a piece of wood trim around a window), the spider's body will likely contact the spray and the pesticide could be effective.